CaptainCoderOrg/AdventureQuest-Unity-2021/pages/02-DiceAnalyzer/00-Part2-DiceAnalyzer.md

 ---
 layout: page
-title: "Part 2: Dice Analyzer"
+title: "Part 2: Dice Notation"
 nav_order: 2
 has_children: true
 ---

-# Part 2: Dice Group Analyzer
+# Part 2: Dice Notation

 In this part of the project you will implement a `DiceGroup` class that allows you to specify groups of like-sided dice to be rolled together.
 For example, in Dungeon and Dragons, a character's ability scores are generated using 3 six-sided dice (`3d6`).